wso2/docs-is/en/asgardeo/docs/tutorials/auth-users-into-android-apps.md

 1. The user clicks the login button of an Android application.
 2. The user is directed to the Asgardeo login page.
 3. The user enters their Asgardeo account credentials.
-4. The user is authenticated via Asgardeo, and upon successful login, they are redirected to the application’s home page.
+4. The user is authenticated via Asgardeo, and upon successful login, they are redirected to the application's home page.
 5. If the user clicks the logout button of the application, they are logged out from Asgardeo and redirected to the relevant page.

 ### OIDC authentication method